jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 And `synstack()` doesn't report anything in some other locations even though the text is highlighted under the cursor.

-These issues only occur with the first multi-line text, not with single line one.
+These issues only occur with the first multiline text, not with single line one.

 `=d` seems to fix them.
 It may be a  problem of synchronizing...
-Or we should never  use `:syn match` to highlight a multi-line text, and prefer `:syn region`.
+Or we should never  use `:syn match` to highlight a multiline text, and prefer `:syn region`.

-Besides, it seems that `:syn match` is rarely used to match a multi-line text in `$VIMRUNTIME`:
+Besides, it seems that `:syn match` is  rarely used to match a multiline text in `$VIMRUNTIME`:

     :noa vim /\C\<syn\%[tax]\>\s\+match\>.*\%(\\n\|\\_\.\)/gj $VIMRUNTIME/**/*.vim | cw